Antel0pe/DIY-Lord-of-the-Rings-Stories/README.md

 1. Simple wiki of LOTR
 2. Display story using wiki in some sort of visual format
 3. Identify 1 key moment in story and choose 3 options of how that moment might be different.
 Finetune how those moments play out in text, visual, etc

+Lots of Credit to:
+https://middleearthmap.app/ by https://www.yohannbethoule.com/ for the data and base code.
+Buy him a coffee here: https://buymeacoffee.com/yohannbethoule http://lotrproject.com/ by Emil Johansson for the map